-The shortlist for the 2012 Caine Prize for African Writing has been announced today (Tuesday 1 May) by Ben Okri OBE, the new Vice President of the Prize.
+The shortlist for the 2013 Caine Prize for African Writing has been announced today (Wednesday 15 May) - and among the five stories chosen are an unprecedented four Nigerian entries.

 Read a short biography of the five shortlisted writers here.

 This year the shortlisted writers will be reading from their work at the Royal Over-Seas League on Thursday, 4 July at 7pm and at the Southbank Centre, on Sunday, 7 July at 6.30pm.
 On Friday, 5 July at 2-5pm and Saturday, 6 July at 5pm the shortlisted writers will also take part in the Africa Writes Festival at The British Library, organised by ASAUK and the Royal African Society.

 Africa95 is a company Limited by Guarantee; Registered in England & Wales; Company No 02813337

 The Caine Prize for African Writing is a registered trademark in the UK